-When I started this blog post of Things You Should Know Before Moving to Northern Virginia, I had to force myself to stop at thirteen “things”.
-Over the years I have heard myself saying these things over and over to clients relocating here, so I thought that I should put down my observations for the world to read.
+Well, when I started Things You Should Know Before Moving to Northern Virginia (updated in 2019), I had to force myself to stop at fourteen “things”.
+Over the years I have heard myself giving these tips over and over to clients who are relocating here, so, I thought that I should put down my observations for the world to read.

-The list is really not in any particular order of importance, but know there are a lot of fun things to do here that will keep you busy 365 days a year.
+The list is really not in any particular order of importance, but know there are a lot of fun things to do in the D.C. suburbs that will keep you busy 365 days a year.

-4. We demand a lot from our sport teams.
+4. We demand a lot from our sports teams.
 The Washington Redskins play in Maryland, but their football training facility is in Ashburn, VA.
-The Washington Capitals play in D.C. at the Verizon Center (aka the Phone Booth) but practice at their hockey facility in Ballston.
+The Washington Capitals play in D.C. at Capital One Arena and practice at their hockey facility in Ballston.
 The Washington Wizards are our NBA team, and our MLS soccer team is D.C.
-United which plays at RFK Stadium in D.C.
-The newest team is the Washington Nationals MLB baseball team which plays in D.C.
+United which plays at Audi Field in D.C.
+The Washington Nationals are our baseball team and they play in D.C.

 5. Politics.
 It’s an easy photo-op for the White House, so expected to bump into a motorcade, or a Member of Congress at the market, or a neighbor who works on Capitol Hill.

-6. Northern Virginia’s population is very diverse.
-Since D.C. is an international destination, many immigrants have selected to move here from all over the world thanks to a robust job market, excellent universities, the World Bank and easy access to flights “back home”.
+6. Northern Virginia’s population is culturally diverse.
+Since D.C. is an international destination, many people have selected to move here from all over the world thanks to a robust job market, excellent universities, the World Bank and easy access to flights “back home”.
 Virtually every nationality is represented.
 Other benefits of this immigration are the multitude of authentic restaurants, grocery stores, bakeries, and cultural events.

 10. We love being outdoors.
 The climate is excellent for people who like to garden or landscape, and for bike riders, runners and hikers.
 The W&OD bike trail runs for 45 miles from Arlington through Falls Church, Vienna, Reston, and Herndon out to Leesburg and Purcellville along an old rail line turned path which is heavily used by runners, bikers and walkers.
 Great Falls National Park in Virginia and C&O Canal National Park offer hiking along the Potomac River.
 There are also sports teams for any sport and age group imaginable.
 Wolftrap National Park for the Performing Arts in Vienna is a perfect outdoor venue to see theater, concerts or the symphony.

 11. Northern Virginia is famous for shopping.
 It may not seem exciting to everyone, but we have plenty of grocery stores including Whole Foods, Trader Joe’s, and Wegman’s, but there are plenty of weekend farmers’ markets, and roadside markets like DePaul’s Urban Farm in Vienna, and Cox Farms in Centreville.
 Tyson’s Corner is a regional super-shopping district with everything from L.L.
 Bean, Nordstrom and Neiman Marcus.
 There is simply too much to mention.
 There are excellent restaurants and hotels.

 12. We experience all four seasons of the year.
 Winter usually features a cold snap when temperatures can be in the teens.
 There may be a foot of snow, total, for the season.
 There are many days when ice covers the roads (a traffic nightmare), and there may be a 20+” snowstorm every few years (2010 was an exception with three).
 Spring starts in March (cherry blossoms) and runs through June (70°’s and 80°’s).
 Summer begins July 1 and it can be hot (90°+) and very humid through mid-September.
 Fall begins in October with brilliant displays from our tall Oak and Maple trees.

 13. Northern Virginia isn’t just Federal Government workers.
-Yes, there are plenty of Feds, but the economy is much more diversified than once was as many corporations have based themselves here thanks to a Virginia’s favorable business climate. hospitals, accounting firms, telecommunications, technology, Internet, hospitality, automotive, association industry, retail, real estate, defense and government contractors and much more.
+Yes, there are plenty of Feds, but the economy is much more diversified than once was as many corporations have based themselves here thanks to Virginia’s favorable business climate. hospitals, banking, accounting firms, software, telecommunications, technology, Internet, hospitality, automotive, association industry, retail, real estate, security, defense, government contractors and much more.
 Need I mention Amazon setting up their east coast HQ2 in Arlington?
 Yikes!